Shift3/standards-and-practices/standards/code-versioning.md

 ### I need to increment my project's patch version

 1. Be sure your hotfix or bugfix changes have been reviewed and approved by your project's lead developer
-2. Once the fix is approved and your Pull Request is merged, checkout to your base branch (develop or master, whatever you use as your source of truth) and pull your changes
+2. Once the fix is approved and your Pull Request is merged, checkout to your base branch (develop or main, whatever you use as your source of truth) and pull your changes
 3. Create your tag using `git tag v0.1.1`, remembering to increment from the last patch version, but keeping the major and minor versions the same.
 4. Push your tag to GitHub.com using `git push origin <YOUR-TAG-NAME>`
    _Note: < YOUR-TAG-NAME > would be replaced by `v0.1.1` in our above example and *must* match_